 At the end of the day, exit-intent popups can help you dramatically increase sales.

 Ready to try them for yourself?
-Then pick your objective and add one of these beasts to your Shopify store today with Getsitecontrol.
+Then pick your goal and add one of these beasts to your Shopify store today with Getsitecontrol.

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.